McDavid's gorgeous 1st hometown goal helps Oilers seal win in Toronto | CBC Sports

 The Leafs killed three straight Edmonton power plays, including one early in the third, but couldn't do it a fourth time as Draisaitl fired the puck glove side on Hutchinson at 6:26 of the period to make it 5-3.

-After McDavid's goal made it 6-3, Matthews got one back for Toronto on the power play, snapping it glove side on Smith from the right face-off dot.
+After McDavid's goal, Matthews got one back for Toronto on the power play, snapping it glove side on Smith from the right face-off dot.

+"I don't want to give up four but you also have to respect the skill of the other team too.
+Matthews' shot was a heck of a shot," said Tippett.

 Comments